KhronosGroup/glTF/specification/README.md

 *Draft, Version 1.0*

-The GL Transmission Format (glTF) is a runtime asset delivery format for GL APIs: WebGL, OpenGL ES, and OpenGL.

 >
 _This is a draft specification; it is incomplete and may change before ratification.
 We have made it available early in the spirit of transparency to receive early community feedback.
 Please create [issues](https://github.com/KhronosGroup/glTF/issues) with your feedback._